OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card/README.md

 # 🐞 Creating a CSS-only Expanding Card

 This document details a CSS-only solution for creating an expanding card effect.
-The card expands vertically to reveal more content when clicked, offering a smooth and engaging user experience without the need for JavaScript.
-This example utilizes standard CSS3, avoiding any framework like Tailwind.
+The card expands vertically when hovered over, revealing hidden content.
+This is achieved using pure CSS without JavaScript, making it lightweight and efficient.
+We'll utilize CSS transitions for a smooth animation.

 **Description of the Styling:**

-The styling relies on CSS transitions and the `max-height` property.
-Initially, the card has a small `max-height`, limiting its visible content.
-On click, the `max-height` is dynamically changed to allow the full content to be displayed.
-Transitions smooth out this change.
-We also use a simple hover effect to indicate interactivity.
+The card utilizes a simple structure: a container holding a visible header and a hidden content section.
+On hover, the `max-height` property of the content section is changed, causing it to expand smoothly thanks to the CSS transition.
+The transition is applied to the `max-height` property specifically for a targeted effect, affecting only the vertical expansion.
+We also adjust the overflow to `auto` to handle content that might exceed the available height after expansion.

 **Full Code:**